arcus/education_modules/regular_expressions_lookaheads/regular_expressions_lookaheads.md

 ## Lookaheads

-We consider this module to be intermediate, because it assumes basic knowledge covers more advanced regular expressions topics, without delving into the advanced topic of using regular expressions within the context of code.
+We consider this module to be intermediate, because it assumes basic knowledge and covers more advanced regular expressions topics, without delving into the advanced topic of using regular expressions within the context of code.

 Specifically, we'll address the topic of **lookaheads**, which are useful for situations like overlapping data.